-To many individuals, work is one of the most important aspects of their lives.
+To many individuals, their career is one of the most important aspects of their lives.
 Their jobs keep them financially secure and many have long-term goals to continue growing in their careers for years to come.
-Sadly, a Texas car accident can put an individual’s career on the back burner and impact their future earning capacity.
+Sadly, a Texas auto wreck can put an individual’s career on the back burner and impact their future earning capacity.

-Many injuries sustained in car collisions can leave injury victims with months or years of healing left to do.
+Many injuries sustained in collisions can leave injury victims with months or years of healing left to do.
 Some victims may never recover completely.
-If this is the case for you, here’s how being involved in an accident may impact your career—and how we may be able to help you recover.
+If this is the case for you, our Houston car accident attorney describes how being involved in an accident may impact your career—and how we may be able to help you recover.

 Although you may not have thought you were injured in the initial collision, that doesn’t mean you got out of the accident unscathed.
 Some injuries can have delayed symptoms that you don’t notice until much later.